Is Yule Cultural, Religious or Tribal?

 Winter Solstice - The shortest day of the year

-Yule Sacrifice - The full moon after the Winter Solstice
+Yule Sacrifice - The full moon after the new moon, after the Winter Solstice

 (To explain the full origins of Yule, check this out: https://jolablot.com/origin-of-yule/)